naveenjangid027/beyondChatapplication/README.md

 ## 👨‍💻 Developer

-Built with ❤️ by a passionate developer for the BeyondChats internship assignment.
+Built with development tools  by a passionate developer for the BeyondChats internship assignment.

 **Contact:** Available for questions and further development opportunities.